jon-harper/OmniBox/docs/fans.md

 This is a list of all fans that are supported anywhere on OmniBox.

 Some trays include space for 40mm fans.
 This is specified in the file name.
+An assortment of shims and cages are available in the [Fan Cages][6] git folder.

-!!! caution
+!!! note
-    Fans larger than 40mm are typically only mountable on the rear panel or lid.
+    The rear main body supports two 40mm exhaust fans.
+The front main body has a version that mounts a single 60mm fan.
+Other fans are typically mounted on the rear panel or lid.

 | Description | Image | Product Link | Notes |
 |---|---|---|---|